Getting More Out of Claude Code (3) — Sub-agents and Agent Teams

 |---|---|---|

-- Foreground: Main conversation waits until the sub-agent finishes.
-Permission prompts are passed through to you.
+- Foreground: the main conversation waits until the sub-agent finishes.
+Permission requests are forwarded to you.

-- Background: Runs concurrently with your main conversation.
-Press
+- Background: runs in parallel with the main conversation.
+Use frontmatter

-Run the test suite in a background sub-agent and report only failing tests
+Run the test suite via a background sub-agent and report only failing tests

-Use a sub-agent to run the full test suite and report only failing tests with error messages
+Run the full test suite via a sub-agent and report only failing tests and error messages

-Research the authentication, database, and API modules in parallel using separate sub-agents
+Investigate the auth, database, and API modules each in a separate sub-agent

 Chaining